 Many companies want to hire employees in the UK, but are unsure of how to navigate payroll within the country.
 Via makes hiring UK talent and building your global team seamless.
 Our easy-to-use platform helps you manage the local HR processes for benefits, payroll, background checks, and more.
 We have a local team of lawyers and on-the ground experts that understand compliance as you expand abroad.

-As your employer-or-record/entity in the UK, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in the UK, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors in the UK with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.